ttinoco/PFNET/python/docs/problems.rst

 Voltage band regulation by transformers
 ---------------------------------------

-This constraint has type :data:`CONSTR_TYPE_REG_TRAN <pfnet.CONSTR_TYPE_REG_TRAN>`.
+This constraint is associated with the string ``'voltage regulation by transformers'``.
 It enforces voltage band regulation by tap-changing transformers.
 It approximates the constraints

 .. math::